iftechfoundation/ifarchive-static/md/org-procedures.md

 IFComp is a special case.
 The `if-archive/games/competition20XX` folder always preserves the games *as they were released during IFComp*.

-Mid-comp releases (before the end of voting) go in `if-archive/games/competition20XX/Games`.
+The `/Games` subdirectory preserves the games as they were presented on the *last day* of IFComp.
+That is, mid-comp releases (before the end of voting) go in `if-archive/games/competition20XX/Games`.
 The older, start-of-comp release is moved to `if-archive/games/competition20XX/Games/old`.

 Releases after the end of voting ("post-comp") do *not* go in `competition20XX`.
 We want to preserve `competition20XX` exactly as it was when the results came out.
 Therefore, post-comp releases go in the appropriate `if-archive/games/format` dir.
 (Include a line in the description saying "Original IFComp release is at ...".)

 (Note that the difference between "mid-comp" and "post-comp" is about when the game was released on the IFComp web site, not when it was uploaded to the IF Archive.
 It's possible that a mid-comp release gets uploaded late.
 Check the compile date or serial number to be sure.)

+(Also note that the file `if-archive/games/competition20XX/IFComp20XX.zip` is an exception: it is the *start-of-comp* package, and preserves the games as they were released on day 1.
+See [IFTF service backups](#iftf-service-backups), below.)

 ## Index files and metadata